 - Choose a web hosting provider that has sustainability high on the agenda, like Green Host.

-- Use energy suppliers that provide green electricity and gas, such as Qurrent or Green Choice
+- Use energy suppliers that provide green electricity and gas.
+Check this ranking compiled by Greenpeace.

 - Try not to use air conditioning but fans instead.